-All Trusts shall also ensure that Information Governance (IG) related statuary requirements are satisfied.
-This includes, for example, ensuring that adequate contract provision is included in all contracts where a third-party sub-contractor will come into contact with patient related data etc.
+All Trusts shall also ensure that Information Governance (IG) related statutory requirements are satisfied.
+This includes, for example, ensuring that all contracts that involves personal identifiable data (PID) has been assessed by the relevant IG lead, including contracts with third party sub-contractors.

-12. CORPORATE SOCIAL RESPONSIBILITY (CSR) AND SUSTAINABLE PROCUREMENT practices.
-ISPD Employees are required to comply with all Trusts represented policies on Health and Safety, sustainability, and ethical trading.
+12. CORPORATE SOCIAL RESPONSIBILITY (CSR) AND SUSTAINABLE PROCUREMENT

+Delivering health services involves the procurement of a large amount of goods, services, and infrastructure.
+This presents a significant opportunity to influence health and care providers, as well as suppliers of goods and services to develop more environmentally, financially, and socially responsible practices.
+NMBC Employees are required to comply with all Trusts represented policies on Health and Safety, sustainability, and ethical trading.
 Procurement personnel must not contract with suppliers that disregard health & safety legislation, damage the environment or pirate intellectual property.
 All Trusts represented consider the environmental, social, and economic consequences of their purchasing decisions, for example in material use, manufacture and production methods, recycling options and disposal.